thoughtbot/ios-on-rails/book/iOS/confirmation_view_controller.md

 ### Adding an Edit Button

-We'll allow the user to edit their event after creating it, to utelize the PATCH functionality we have in our rails app.
+We'll allow the user to edit their event after creating it, to utilize the PATCH functionality we have in our rails app.
 Create a method that adds an edit button to the view, and call the method in `viewDidLoad`.
 If you want to clean your code up even more, you can create a custom subclass of UIButton for this editButton.

     // HUMConfirmationViewController.m